Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 Using the NetCDFWriter Module
 -----------------------------

-The |NetCDFWriter| module writes field variables to NetCDF files.
+The |NetCDFWriter| module writes scalar fields to NetCDF files.
-Here is a simple example where all field variables of the state vector are saved every 0.5 model seconds into a NetCDF file:
+Here is a simple example where all scalar fields of the state vector are saved every 0.5 model seconds into a NetCDF file:

 .. code-block:: python